Cyber Awareness Presentations

 To ensure a level playing field, GenCyber camps are open to all student and teacher participants at no cost.
 Funding is provided jointly by the National Security Agency and the National Science Foundation.

-For more information please visit their website at Gen-Cyber.com.
+For more information on th camp go to Gen-Cyber.com.
 You can also follow our partnership on Instagram @CSUSBGenCyber!

 CyberWatch West is a consortium of colleges, universities, high schools, and industry partners working together to grow and strengthen our nation’s cybersecurity workforce.
 Our work is supported by a National Science Foundation Advanced Technological Education (NSF-ATE) Grant.